‘Can’t we meet somewhere more central?’ moaned Half-life when summoned to Greenwich.

 Refreshed by a surprisingly welcome London Pride, we followed the river to find The Old Brewery (pictured), in the grounds of the Old Royal Naval College.
 On the site of a Victorian brewhouse, it has been described as the spiritual home of London’s craft beer revolution, as Meantime were brewing here in the olden days of 2000.
-Spotting our disappointed looks that we were offered a pint of Ordinary by Young’s, who have taken over the bar and Meantime, Laurie behind the bar suggested we try an Ola Dubh from Harviestoun, a dark ale brewed in malt whisky casks.
+Spotting our disappointed looks when we were offered a pint of Meantime or Young’s, who have taken over the bar, Laurie behind the bar suggested we try an Ola Dubh from Harviestoun, a dark ale brewed in malt whisky casks.
 It was lush, like drinking a beer and whisky chaser at the same time and at 8% forced a change of mindset that led to a lovely joint on the grass outside.
 It might be only the second brewery on a UNESCO World Heritage Site but it is surely the first to provide a riverview toke-and-recline lawn.

 Much of the Old Royal Naval College has been leased to the University of Greenwich and the Trinity College of Music, leaving the grounds filled with fragrant youthlings skipping among the colonnades, hormones akimbo.

 ‘Wonderful,’ I mused, with the oboes and violas singing through the ancient walls.
 ‘Lovely being surrounded by youth, beauty and talent, isn’t it?’

 ‘I wouldn’t go that far,’ came the response.